 Definition

-Modern multimodal models like GPT-4V, Gemini, and Claude achieve this by encoding different data types into a shared representation space, allowing the model to draw connections across modalities.
+Modern multimodal models like GPT-4V, Gemini, and Claude achieve this by encoding different data types into a shared representation space.
+Google's Gemini technical report describes the architecture behind one of the most capable multimodal systems, allowing the model to draw connections across modalities.
 This architectural approach enables capabilities that were previously impossible with single-modality models and opens new product possibilities at the intersection of different data types.

 Why It Matters for Product Managers